 The ubiquitous popadom and condiments.

-Chicken Korma – ‘cooked in a very thick creamy sauce for smooth tastes’ £10.90 I quote from the menu.
+Chicken Korma – ‘cooked in a very thick creamy sauce for smooth tastes’ £10.90.
+I quote from the menu.
 It’s bright enough to be used for road markings on our British roads and tastes like processed pre-packed supermarket microwaveable fare.
+But I’m not surprised.

 Chicken Tikka Masala – ‘cooked in exotic spices and fresh cream’ £11.80.
 There is definitely nothing exotic about this brightly amber coloured dish which had a kick to it.
 (That was the only redeeming value).
-The chicken was on the rougher side of rough too.
+The chicken was on the rougher side of rough too, and had the same texture as cola cubes.

 Make of this what you will.